 For ease of understanding, the journal entries should be as follows:

 - CR End of Service Benefit liability 15

 This will ensure that the opening book liability in the year of adoption is the same as the actuarial liability.

 This Past Service Cost should be transferred to the Profit & Loss A/c for FY 2017.

-If the actuarial liability is SAR 400 million instead of SAR 425 million, then the difference of SAR 10 million should be charged to Past Service Gain.
+If the actuarial liability is $ 400 million instead of $ 425 million, then the difference of $ 10 million should be charged to Past Service Gain.

-Given that the opening book liability is now the same as the actuarial liability, ABC Limited can use the relevant accounting disclosures for FY 2017, provided in Table 7.1 of our valuation report, to recognise the current service cost, interest cost, and the actuarial gain or loss in their books of accounts.
+Given that the opening book liability is now the same as the actuarial liability, ABC Limited can use the relevant accounting disclosures for FY 2017, provided in our standard valuation report, to recognise the current service cost, interest cost, and the actuarial gain or loss in their books of accounts.